 5. If I need guidance, where can I go?

-QUESTIONS AND ANSWERS RELATED TO WORKPLACE HARASSMENT FOR MEMBERS
+QUESTIONS AND ANSWERS RELATED TO WORKPLACE HARASSMENT/VIOLENCE FOR MEMBERS

-1. What do I do if I feel I am being harassed?
+1. What do I do if I feel I am the victim of workplace harassment/violence?

-Any UTE member who believes he or she is experiencing harassment in the workplace can approach his or her Local Union Representative for information and/or assistance.
+Any UTE member who believes he or she is experiencing harassment/violence in the workplace can approach his or her Local Union Representative for information and/or assistance.

-A grievance/complaint may be filed by a member experiencing harassment.
+A grievance/complaint may be filed by a member experiencing workplace harassment/violence.

-2. I have been named the Respondent in a harassment complaint.
+2. I have been named the Respondent in a workplace harassment/violence complaint.
 What do I do?